like-a-bause/gentle/README.md

 If all runs well you have to do two additional steps:

 ### Import the cert
-Double click the infra/cert-manager/tls.crt file to add the certificate to the keychain.
+Double click the tls.crt file to add the certificate to the keychain.
-Then find the certificate (gentle-ca) in the "Keychain Access" app, right click the entry and choose "Get Info" to open the dialog (or double click the entry instead).
+Then find the certificate (**Gentle Certificate Authority**) in the "Keychain Access" app, right click the entry and choose "Get Info" to open the dialog (or double click the entry instead).
 Expand the "Trust" section and set "Secure Sockets Layer (SSL)" to "Always trust".